- Go 99.1%

 Each profile gets its own isolated Claude config, cache, and conversation history.
 The host filesystem is read-only except for explicitly mounted directories.

 See Getting started for install instructions, requirements, and first-run setup.
+Upgrading from 3.x?
+See the 3.x → 4.0 migration guide.

 Usage